 IES stands for Illuminating Engineering Society, it is the organization responsible for creating and maintaining industrial standards for design and manufacturing of artificial light sources.

-In 3D rendering, an IES file or “photo-metric file” is a text file containing a physical description of a light source’s beam spread , pattern and intensity, allowing for faithful depiction of the light source in 3D renders.
+In 3D rendering, an IES file or “photo-metric file” is a text file containing a photometric description of a light source’s beam spread , pattern and intensity, allowing for faithful depiction of the light source in 3D renders.

 Most modern 3D rendering software support IES lights, that is allow loading IES files into the software and lighting the 3D scene using the light source described in the IES file.